Gridded numerical forecast model data

 (Note: long URL broken into several lines for clarity, the backslashes are not part of the request).

 For forecast model data, the binary download URL inside the WFS response points to the Binary Download Service at data.fmi.fi with GRIB2 as the response format in the above example.
 You need to make another HTTP request to download the binary data file for each om:result.
-Note that the API-key used for the WFS request is automatically inserted into the Binary Download Service URL, so you can simple use those URLs as they are presented in the WFS responses.

 As with the radar data, the binary forecast model files can also be directly downloaded without making the WFS request first.
 Unlike in the radar case, the binary files are not made available through WMS layers, but using a proprietary Binary Download Service under data.fmi.fi.

 Choose your parameters carefully

 The Binary Download Service supports multiple parameters that may be used with forecast model data queries.

 Notice, forecast model data files can be extremely large.
 Therefore, it is important to use query parameters to limit queries as strictly as possibly and to the exact area of interest.

 origintime=t (ISO time format, for example: 2013-03-05T12:00:00Z) (this is the nominal model run time)